Tavnuh/compare-strings/README.md

 calculation, such as the absolute Levenshtein distance - `method = lev_abs`, or the cosine distance (not yet released).

-The `email` argument takes 1 or 2 as values, and indicates to the function that either string (or series) 1 or 2 contain an email address.
+The optional `email` argument takes 1 or 2 as values, and indicates to the function that either string (or series) 1 or 2 contain an email address.
 When this argument is used, the input that contains an email address is split on the '@' and the email domain is discarded before the calculation is performed.

 The `precision` argument is used to determine the number of decimals returns in the resulting float.